AraSwain/Hadoop/README.md

 	```

 ### 3. MySQL Installation
+#### 3.1 My SQL on Ununtu 16.04
-To install MySQL, you need to update the package index on your system and then install the package with `apt-get`
+To install MySQL, you need to update the package index on your system and then install the package with `apt-get` for Ubuntu 16.04.

 ```sh
 sudo apt-get update
 sudo apt-get install mysql-server